 TWRG also maintains a resource library at Harlan House, with books focusing on feminist issues and other topics that can be checked out by anyone on campus.
 Men as well as women live in the house, and Harlan currently serves as the only gender-neutral housing on campus, with men and women sharing rooms.

 The Cornell community also seeks to encourage feminist/women's academic research.
-To promote this research, the gender, sexuality, and women's studies department and TWRG co-host a biannual Feminist Symposium.
+To promote this research, the gender, sexuality, and women's studies program and TWRG co-host a biannual Feminist Symposium.
 This symposium allows for students and professors to present their research, projects, and artwork that pertain specifically to feminist and women's issues, serving not only to educate the community but also to celebrate the hard work being done by Cornell students.
-During each symposium, TWRG and co-sponsoring organizations also host a keynote speaker; for the 2009-2010 symposium, activist and environmentalist Winona LaDuke delivered a motivational and inspiring lecture to community members.
+During each symposium, TWRG and co-sponsoring organizations also host a keynote speaker; for the 2014 symposium, activist and author Daisy Hernández delivered a motivational and inspiring lecture to community members.
 Daisy Hernández is the author of "Colonize This: Young Women of Color on Today’s Feminism."